smartdec/DigitexConnectorCSharp/README.md

 **How to work with static class SymbolsContainer**

-        For load symbols, copy file Symbols.json from this repository to your project's target directory.
+        For load symbols, copy file Symbols.testnet.json or Symbols.mainnet.json from this repository to your project's target directory, then rename him to Symbols.json.
         If you need for load symbols from another file, use SymbolsContainer.UpdateSymbols(string path), where path - path to your file in the appropriate format.
         For get symbols use SymbolsContainer.GetSymbol(string name) or SymbolsContainer.GetSymbol(int marketId).